atomec-project/mean_ionization_paper/README.md

 The packages needed to run the notebook are listed in `requirements.txt`, and can be installed (for example) with `pip install -r requirements.txt`.
 The notebook has been tested with Python 3.8.

 ## Data: direct download

+Please note: the following steps are only required for the second part of the notebook, which contains the code required to reproduce the results of the paper.
+If you only want to learn the implementation details and see some examples, i.e. run the first part of the notebook, you can skip the following steps.
+They require either a large amount of computational resources, or the download of a large (62 GB) dataset.

 There are a large number of SCF calculations in the notebook.
 It is not feasible to run these on a personal computer, an HPC system is required.
 Therefore the notebook is by default set up not to run these calculations, though the code is provided for those who want to.